nih-cfde/published-documentation/Release-Plan/Documentation-Release-Plan.md

 For documentation version numbering system we will follow the release semantics with Major and Minor numbering.
 Thus our release tag would have the format: **`Major.Minor`**

 The current version of the published documentation is at `v1.0`.
 Any subsequent updates via PRs to the repo will be documented and can be released as either a `Minor` or `Major` release depending on the scope of the content.
-For example updates to an existing use case might be might be considered a minor update with tag as **`v1.1`**.
+For example updates to an existing documentation might be might be considered a minor update with tag as **`v1.1`**.

 A draft of the release notes will be auto generated based on PR merges into `latest`.
 To access the draft